mohamedelgarnaoui/OracleTestProject/README.md

 	"code":"%python print a+2"
 }
 ```
-The result is taking a variable value plus 2:
+The result is taking "a" variable value plus 2:
 ```
 {
 	"result": "4"